Travel Training Frequently Asked Questions

-Students will receive a registration confirmation via email.
-A separate confirmation letter with the training location and lodging information will follow.
-If you do not receive a confirmation letter, please contact the Travel Training Program Office immediately at (703) 605-0555.
+Students will receive registration confirmation three weeks prior to the start date of the course session.
+The student's confirmation letter will include the course location, course date(s), course hours, the directions to the training facility and lodging information.
+If you do not receive a confirmation letter, please contact the Travel Training Branch at email@example.com.

 In order to reduce our carbon footprint, the course catalog is no longer available in hard/paper copy.
 However, an electronic catalog is available through the GSA Centralized Mailing List Service (CMLS) (817) 334-5215 or firstname.lastname@example.org.
-Please reference Catalog No. 5-10-00479 (FY 2014).
 The CMLS is also a great resource for ordering other GSA publications.

 The Travel Training Program is available to conduct onsite training at any government facility or government contractor’s facility.
 GSA will prepare a training quote based on a fixed price to include one instructor, course manuals and certificates.
 Cost will vary based on the course and location.
-For more information regarding, please contact the Travel Training Program Office at (703) 605-0555 or email@example.com.
-(NOTE: There is a minimum requirement of 20 students).
+For more information regarding, please contact the Travel Training Program Office at email@example.com.
+(Note: There is a minimum requirement of 20 students).

 Some courses have prerequisites, others do not.
-Students can view specific courses on the Travel Training website in the course catalog or contact the Travel Training Program Office at (703) 605-0555.
-(NOTE: Work experience may be substituted in lieu of a course; however, you will need to obtain approval from the Program Manager).
+Students can view specific courses on the Travel Training website and in the course catalog [PDF - 1.66MB] or contact the Travel Training Program Office at firstname.lastname@example.org.
+(Note: Work experience may be substituted in lieu of a course; however, you will need to obtain approval from the Program Manager).

 The Travel Training Program does not recommend students mail their checks using standard mail delivery.
 GSA suggests using mail service with a tracking capability such as UPS, FedEx, DHL or U.S. Postal Service Express or Priority Mail.